rkaunismaa/NLP4HTML/express/express-match/README.md

 ## Saturday, August 25, 2023

 3:56pm rescanned stuff this morning, added a Message field into the Images table for any message from the user for the given image.

+4:11pm meh ... moved images into the desired /public/images folder, backing up the original images folder by renaming it to images_August_26_2023.

+6:28pm ok nice.
+I now have the images being displayed with any existing note.